Multi-View Hypercomplex Learning for Breast Cancer Screening: Proposed Method

-where $\mathcal{F}(\x)$ is usually composed by interleaving convolutional layers, batch normalization (BN) and ReLU activation functions.
-When equipped with PHC layers, real-valued convolutions are replaced with PHC to build parameterized hypercomplex ResNets (PHResNets), therefore $\mathcal{F}(\x)$ becomes:
+where $\mathcal{F}(\x)$ is composed by interleaving convolutional layers, batch normalization (BN) and ReLU activation functions.
+When equipped with PHC layers, real-valued convolutions are replaced with PHC to build PHResNets, therefore $\mathcal{F}(\x)$ becomes:

-in which $\mathbf{x}$ can be any multidimensional input with correlated components.
-It is worth noting that PH models generalize real-valued counterparts and also monodimensional inputs.
-As a matter of fact, a PH model with $n=1$ is equivalent to a real-valued model receiving $1$D inputs.